gbrieven16/oneShotLearning/README.md

 | 2. | AlexNet  | https://github.com/pytorch/vision/blob/master/torchvision/models/alexnet.py |
 | 3. | VGG16    | https://github.com/pytorch/vision/blob/master/torchvision/models/vgg.py     |

-To get the best possible model, an experimentation phase has been designed in *Experimentation.py*, relying on the definition of different scenarios, differing from each others in terms of nature and quantity of data, learning rate, losses ...
+To get the best possible model, an experimentation phase has been designed in *Experimentation.py*, relying on the definition of different scenarios, differing from each others in terms of data nature and data quantity, learning rate, losses ...

 ### Classification